davidharvey1986/ml_a2744/README.md

 ### Environment Setup

-Create the environment from the provided requirements file:
+Create the environment from the provided requirements file.
+This assumes that python3.11 is in the path.
+Please make sure it is!

 ```
 ./setup.sh